IBM/fhe-toolkit-linux/README.md

 At this time, the toolkits support many <a href="https://www.docker.com/resources/what-container" target="_blank">Docker</a> capable hosts such as most modern Linux distributions, macOS, <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10" target="_blank">Windows 10 Subsystem for Linux</a> and <a href="https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.4.0/com.ibm.zos.v2r4.izso100/izso100_whatisintro.htm" target="_blank">z/OS Container Extensions</a>.
 Other host operating systems with recent Docker software may work as well but are untested.
 On x86-64 based systems, we support all three operating system editions of the toolkit.
 For the s390x architecture, the toolkit presently supports the Ubuntu and Fedora Editions.
 We hope to offer other s390x operating system options for the toolkits soon.

+## Need Help to Get Started?

+<a href="https://www.ibm.com/security/services/homomorphic-encryption" target="_blank">IBM Security Homomorphic Encryption Services</a> can help you unlock the value of your sensitive data without decrypting it to help maintain your privacy and compliance controls.
+Our trusted advisors will offer education, expert support and testing environments to build your prototype applications.

 ## Running the Toolkit